NO RESERVE AUCTION SEPT. 26, 2026

 94ft aluminum motor yacht with 3 ensuite staterooms.

-Originally built as a crew boat servicing oil rigs off the coast of Louisiana, she was converted to a motor yacht in 1990 by Inace Shipbuilders of Brazil https://www.inace.com.br/en/ After decade of building ships for the Brazilian military, Inace expanded into pleasure yachts in the late 1980s.
+Originally built as a crew boat servicing oil rigs off the coast of Louisiana, she was converted to a motor yacht in 1990 by Inace Shipbuilders of Brazil https://www.inace.com.br/en/ After decades of building ships for the Brazilian military, Inace expanded into pleasure yachts in the late 1980s.
 Their first three pleasure yachts were conversions of existing hulls.
 This boat was their third and final conversion before they moved to all-new construction.
 Their explorer yachts are well-recognized, in fact Billy Joel had a 95 footer named Audacious.

 The original crew boat was 88ft.
 A swim platform was added in the late 1990s to add about 6 ft to her length.
 The documentation shows 88ft, so she’s “88ft” at the boatyard, but “94ft” at the yacht club!